 Surveys do not adequately capture the variety of arrangements under which workers are classified.
 Can the measurement of non-standard work arrangements and employer practices be improved using new data sources?
 Can findings from different data sources (e.g., the IRS and CPS data show divergent trends in self-employment) be reconciled?

 What proportion of the workforce is employed in “standard” jobs and how has this changed over time?
-To what extent are changes in non-standard employment due to secular trends and the business cycle?
-How do job tenure, job retention, and the probability of job loss differ for standard and non-standard employment?
+To what extent are changes in non-standard work due to secular trends and the business cycle?
+How do job tenure, job retention, and the probability of job loss differ for standard and non-standard work?

 Causes of the Increase in Alternative Work Arrangements

 What factors contributed to the decrease in standard jobs and the increase in non-standard ones?
 How prevalent is domestic outsourcing (by occupation/sector/overall), to what extent has it grown over time and how are workers affected?
 Why do firms contract out for certain functions and what is its impacts on job quality?
 To what extent is the choice of non-standard work by firms a way to reduce their sharing of monopoly rents?
 What comprises a wage theory for alternative work arrangements?
 In the case of domestic outsourcing, does the causal arrow run from outsourcing to falling wages?
 Or are the workers whose wages are falling outsourced by parent firms to reduce their payroll and rents?

 Effects of Non-Standard Work on Workers